PayaamEmami/watbott/README.md

 WatBott is a virtual assistant (chatbot) for Twitch chat.
 This project allows users to connect their Twitch account to provide a dashboard where they can connect and configure their WatBott.

 WatBott can understand user's messages and respond.
-User's messages could be informational questions such as, "how long has this streamer been live?" to silly statements such as, "watbott I know you're just code but I love you!" and WatBott will respond with what *hopefully* would seem like a normal answer (possibly with some twists).
+User's messages could be informational questions such as, "@WatBott how long has this streamer been live?" to silly statements such as, "watbott I know you're just code but I love you!" and WatBott will respond with what *hopefully* would seem like a normal answer (possibly with some twists).

 Technically, WatBott is a chatbot, but I prefer to use the title "virtual assistant" to hopefully inspire a more forward thinking approach to what new technologies and functionalities that can be brought to Twitch chatbots.